xingchenzhang/xingchenzhang.github.io/_pages/vacancies.md

 - [[University of Exeter PhD Scholarships for Black British Researchers]](https://www.exeter.ac.uk/study/pg-research/funding/phdfunding/black-british/): This programme offers 4-year fully-funded PhD studentships to support Black British researchers.
 The application for the 2025/26 academic year **is now closed**.

+- [[Commonwealth PhD Scholarships]](https://cscuk.fcdo.gov.uk/scholarships/commonwealth-phd-scholarships-for-least-developed-countries-and-vulnerable-states/): Commonwealth PhD Scholarships are for applicants from least developed countries and vulnerable states, as classified by the OECD Development Assistance Committee (DAC), in the Commonwealth, for full-time doctoral study at a UK university.
+The application for the 2026/27 academic year **is now closed**.

 **Entry requirements**